menu iconknow your dna logosearch icon

 For example, onions have about 12 times more DNA than humans, and amoebas have a staggering 200 times more DNA than us.

-As we mentioned before, not all DNA is functional or "junk DNA."
-Some organisms get rid of their junk DNA faster than others.
-When an organism is slow at discarding junk DNA and replacing it with new junk, its DNA quantity increases.6
+As we mentioned before, not all DNA is functional or “junk DNA.”
+Some scientists believe that some organisms get rid of their junk DNA faster than others.
+When an organism is slow at discarding junk DNA and replacing it with new junk, its DNA quantity increases.6 According to them, this is the case for onions and other organisms that are slow to delete obsolete DNA.

-This process doesn't affect survival, but it does result in organisms like onions having more DNA than others.
-On the other hand, fruit flies efficiently clear their junk DNA, leaving them with less DNA than humans.
+This process doesn’t affect survival, but it does result in organisms like onions having more DNA than others.
+On the other hand, following this logic, fruit flies efficiently clear their junk DNA, leaving them with less DNA than humans.

 The quantity of DNA an organism has doesn't determine its evolutionary advancement.
 If it did, onions would be more evolved than humans and fruit flies.